Plan your travel to New Zealand

 Travellers from a small number of countries won’t need to enter managed isolation.

-All travellers arriving in New Zealand after 11.59pm (NZT), Monday 25 January, except those from Australia, Antarctica and most Pacific Islands, will be required to test negative for COVID-19 before departing for New Zealand.
+All travellers arriving in New Zealand, except those from Australia, Antarctica and most Pacific Islands, are required to test negative for COVID-19 before departing for New Zealand.

 Plan your transit through New Zealand